 Sina-led consortium in final talks to buy stake in Yoozoo Games - sources

-A consortium led by Chinese internet major Sina Corp is in advanced talks to acquire at least 18% of Yoozoo Games (002174.SZ), two people with direct knowledge of the matter told Reuters.
+HONG KONG (Reuters) - A consortium led by Chinese internet major Sina Corp is in advanced talks to acquire at least 18% of Yoozoo Games, two people with direct knowledge of the matter told Reuters.

 The consortium is in final talks with Yoozoo Chairwoman Xu Fenfen to buy at least 18% of the company first, said the people.
 An 18% stake in Yoozoo is worth about 2.86 billion yuan ($447 million) based on the Shenzhen-listed company’s market value of $2.5 billion on Friday.